-This region has no official borders but is loosely considered the column of coast flanked by mountaintop and ocean meandering between Carmel and San Simeon.
+This region has no official borders but is loosely considered the column of coast flanked by mountaintops and ocean that meanders between Carmel and San Simeon.

-Running about ninety miles, it seems custom-made for a great day’s drive when including stops for sightseeing and sustenance.
+Running about ninety miles, it seems custom-made for a great day’s drive.
+Easy, even when including stops for sightseeing and sustenance.

 For most of the trip we were within sight of the ocean and often looking straight down on it.